jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 * `bind-http: ":80,:::80"` and `bind-https:  ":443,:::443"`: Listen all IPv4 and IPv6 addresses
 * `bind-https: ":443,:8443"`: accept https connections on `443` and also `8443` port numbers

-{{< alert title="Note" >}}
-Since v0.17, `bind-http-passthrough` and `bind-http` cannot share neither the same frontend nor the same TCP port anymore.
+> [!NB] Since v0.17, `bind-http-passthrough` and `bind-http` cannot share neither the same frontend nor the same TCP port anymore.
-{{< /alert >}}

-{{< alert title="Warning" color="warning" >}}
+> [!WARNING]
+>
-Special care should be taken on port number overlap on global, and annotation based configuration if allowed.
+> Special care should be taken on port number overlap on global, and annotation based configuration if allowed.
 Neither haproxy itself nor HAProxy Ingress will warn if the same port number is used on more than one configuration key.
 Moreover, although it is possible to configure a binding address completely unrelated with the configured `http-port`, `https-port` or `http-frontends`, the suggestion is that configurations match somehow.
-{{< /alert >}}

 See also: